-Plain coloured shorts preferably black or dark blue Red t-shirt - plain or embroidered with our school logo (available from Mary's Tots and Teens) Pumps/Trainers depending on the activity Tracksuit (optional)
+Plain coloured shorts preferably black or dark blue Red t-shirt - plain or embroidered with our school logo Pumps/Trainers depending on the activity Tracksuit (optional)

-PLEASE ensure that all ítems of clothing and footwear are clearly marked with your child's name.
+PLEASE ensure that all items of clothing and footwear are clearly marked with your child's name.
 Sweatshirts all look the same once they have been taken off!